markjoshwel/pymtheg/README.md

 - [Contributing](#contributing)
 - [License](#license)

-Termux users see [TERMUX.md](TERMUX.md) for more information on pymtheg on Termux.
+See [TERMUX.md](TERMUX.md) for more information on pymtheg on Termux.

 [![demo](https://asciinema.org/a/473157.svg)](https://asciinema.org/a/473157)